 This is your intention.

-What can you do about once you know?
+What you can do about your intention once you know what it is

 They say that half of dealing with a problem is acknowledging its existence.
-With the information you have to hand, you could of course just stop your behaviour.
-Equally for many people that’s easier said than done.
-So, if you’d like to do something about behaviour that may not be helping you get what you want out of life, you could always get in touch.
+With the information you have to hand, you could try and stop your behaviour.
+Give it a try.